 The year 2007 was the first opportunity to buy platinum coins with the Britannia image.
 That was when Britain's Royal Mint released a limited mintage of proof Platinum Britannias to commemorate the 20th anniversary of the Britannia coin series.
 In 2018, the coins were then first released as brilliant uncirculated bullion coins.
 The British Platinum Britannia coins are therefore now an integral part of the Britannia bullion coin series that also includes the Gold Britannias and Silver Britannias.
 Following the recent market introduction of other platinum bullion coins like the Australian Platinum Kangaroos and the Royal Mint's own Queen's Beasts Platinum coins, there is now greater choice than ever before when investing in platinum!

 The female idol Britannia is displayed on the reverse side of the platinum version of the coins, just like on the gold and silver version.
-The 99.95% fine Platinum Britannia coins are available in the two sizes of 1 oz and 1/10 oz.
+The 99.95% fine Platinum Britannia coins are currently available in the sizes of 1 oz, 1/4 oz (only as proofs) and 1/10 oz.
 The weight and purity of the Britannia platinum coins is guaranteed by the British government.
 The legal tender coins are also exempt from the UK Capital Gains Tax.
 The coins are available individually as well as in mint tubes (10 x 1 oz or 25 x 1/10 oz) and mint boxes (100 x 1 oz or 500 x 1/10 oz).
 American buyers can include the coins in their Individual Retirement Accounts (IRA's).

 |Weight||Face Value||Purity||Diameter x Thickness|